pratt-itl/MAG/pages/spatial_analysis/spatial_analysis.md

 ## Spatial Analysis & Simulation // ML & Sensors
 ---

-This research topic encompasses a number of research areas that are currently undertaken by **MAG** at **ITL**.
-The primary focus of this research is spatial prospecting - to collect, analyze, and mine spatial data to reveal macro and micro structures and behaviors that would be otherwise hidden from human senses, and to harness that knowledge for to better inform our decision making process.
+This research topic encompasses a number of research areas that are currently undertaken by MAG at ITL.
+The primary focus of this research is spatial prospecting - to collect, analyze, and mine spatial data to reveal macro and micro structures and behaviors that would be otherwise hidden from human senses, and to harness that knowledge for the betterment of our built environments.

 We have categorized our research areas based on a number of anthropocentric and non-anthropocentric factors.
 They include anything from building performances, built ecologies - building, and environments in the post-anthropocene.
 On the other hand, human factors under investigations include,